j-c-w/menu-listview/README.md

 See the MenuListViewExampleActivity for a quick example.

-Putting this in my project
+Putting this in your project
 ---------
 To put this project into your own, there are two steps that you need to take.